OpenSearch Client

 • pretty – Whether to pretty format the returned JSON response.

-• refresh – If ‘true’, Opensearch refreshes the affected shards to make this operationvisible to search, if ‘wait_for’ then wait for a refresh to make this operationvisible to search, if ‘false’ do nothing with refreshes.
-Valid choices are true, false, wait_for.
+• refresh – If ‘true’, OpenSearch refreshes the affected shards to make this operation visible to search, if ‘wait_for’ then wait for a refresh to make this operation visible to search, if ‘false’ do nothing with refreshes.
+Valid choices are false, true, wait_for.

 • require_alias – If true, the destination must be an index alias.
 Default is false.